peteryzhang6/The-Law-of-One/Infinity/Chant.md

 # 8D
 Chants focusing on personal evolution and a new sense of Beingness of [[8th Density]] consciousness

 I don't know what chants can be categorized as 8D but I think it would be one of the act to learn new chants and gain new understanding.
 It would also be something of a phoenix.
-Maybe in consciousness term, of total forgetting.
+Maybe in consciousness term, of total forgetting and re-rememberance.